CosmicEmm/devnotes/notes/python.md

 # Python
 ## Introduction
 It is a multi-purpose programming language and is very helpful is automating repetitive tasks.
-A code editor (IDE) is needed to run Python code and PyCharm is one the best ones available.
+A code editor (IDE) is needed to run Python code and PyCharm is one of the best ones available.
 ## Applications of Python
 * Data Science
 * Machine Learning